notmahi/bet/.github/README.md

     ```bash
     export WANDB_MODE=online && wandb login
     ```
-   in the docker container, or you custom environment.
+   in the docker container, or in your custom environment.

 ### Rendering

+TODO.

 ### Testing